 Leather is the strongest material used for upholstering furniture.
 It is breathable, beautiful, and feels great to the touch.

-Different leathers have different uses but the most expensive leather comes from premium hides that require the least amount of processing.
+Different leathers have different uses, but the most expensive leather comes from premium hides that require the least amount of processing.
 When it comes to leather, you get what you pay for.
-At the same time, there's a market for every quality.
+At the same time, there is a market for every quality.

 In truth, what is considered “high-quality leather” to you should be based on its intended use (more on that later).
 And the biggest things that affect that are the type and finish.